BastLeblanc/aws-byod-immersion-day/labs/05_transformations/README.md

 There is two different ways to drop columns

-1. You use the select_fields class to drop all the columns and keep just the ones you need
+1. You use the select_fields method to drop all the columns and keep just the ones you need

 ``` python
 dynamicF= dynamicF.select_fields(['COLUMN1_TO_KEEP','COLUMN2_TO_KEEP']).rename_field('COLUMN1_TO_KEEP/RENAME', 'NEW_COLUMN_NAME').rename_field('COLUMN2_TO_RENAME', 'NEW_COLUMN_NAME')
 dynamicF.printSchema()
 ```

-2. You use the drop_fields class to keep all the columns and just drop the ones you do not need.
+2. You use the drop_fields method to keep all the columns and just drop the ones you do not need.

 ``` python
 dynamicF = dynamicF.drop_fields(['COLUMN1_TO_DROP','COLUMN2_TO_DROP']).rename_field('COLUMN1_TO_KEEP/RENAME', 'NEW_COLUMN_NAME').rename_field('COLUMN2_TO_RENAME', 'NEW_COLUMN_NAME')